SDG Summer School 2023

 Key information

-- Teams selected for their complementary skills (medicine, biology, law, business, IT, design etc) and their abilities to jointly develop out-of-the-box solutions.
+- Teams are selected for their complementary skills (medicine, biology, law, business, IT, design etc) and their abilities to jointly develop out-of-the-box solutions.

 - Each team coached by a PhD student who has relevant research experience and a clear interest in tackling the team’s specific challenge.